NHSDigital/dtos-cohort-manager/docs/user-guides/Setup_GPG_Key.md

 export GPG_TTY=$(tty)
 ```

-This should set the correct local variables and nif you try to commit again it should prompt you for your password as it should.
+This should set the correct local variables and if you try to commit again it should prompt you for your password as it should.